 Ready for some more of Cubert’s Rich People Skills?
 Let’s cut to the chase.
 Exhibit A:

 Similarly, but on the opposite quadrant, Not Urgent/Not Important “Delete” is no-brainer territory.
 Watching Television, Checking Social Media, and Sorting through Junk Mail are obvious time wasters.
 You could add things like “Waiting in the drive-thru for my 20 piece chicken nuggets”, or, “Checking CNN.com for the latest non-sense in D.C.”

 It’s easy to find yourself spinning on things that are royal time-wasters.
 The Eisenhower Box isn’t a cure-all, but it can help remind you of what’s most important, so you can prioritize your life, and get more productive.
 We covered what I think are the two easiest quadrants: “Do” and “Delete.”
 Want to become a master?
 Focus on “Decide” and “Delegate.”

 I’d argue that the ideal Eisenhower Box has a “Decide” box that’s filled with a handful of habit-forming, whole-life tasks, like what James Clear depicts.
 These are tasks that over time improve us, and help us avoid regrets.
 (You knew I would slip that link in here somewhere, didn’t cha?)
 But really, how many of us could do better by scheduling time to call family and friends?
 I know I could.

 Imagine you’re Eisenhower.
 You love poker.
 You later become a master bridge enthusiast.
 Oh, and you love golf.
-In fact, you love golf so much that you paint your golf balls black, to allow you to chase down shots in winter snow.
+You love golf so much that you paint your golf balls black, to allow you to chase down shots in winter snow.
 Jesus.
 Safe to say you could use some help with Delegation?
 And not just to find a good caddy…

 - Mow your lawn, or shovel your snow, while strategizing your next blog post